Housing Market Retreat: More Homes Are Selling for Below Asking Price

 The culprit for the swift turnaround in the housing market is mortgage rates, which have risen more than two percentage points since the beginning of the year as the Federal Reserve attempts to tamp down on inflation.

 But while higher rates are helping to push prices down on some consumer goods, they’re also making it more difficult for many prospective buyers to afford new homes.
-The typical monthly mortgage payment on a home with the median asking price now $2,306, according to Redfin, compared to $1,665 a year ago.
+The typical monthly mortgage payment on a home with the median asking price is now $2,306, according to Redfin, compared to $1,665 a year ago.
 Prices for many items remain historically high due to the breakneck pace of inflation over the past year.

 “Homebuyers’ budgets are increasingly stretched thin by rising rates and ongoing inflation,” Redfin Chief Economist Daryl Fairweather said in a statement, “so sellers need to make their homes and their prices attractive to get buyers’ attention during this busy time of year.”